NREL/dao-tk/web/site/README.md

 ![History](./media/README/dashboard_plot3.png)
 _History Plots_

-The history plots show the same data from the Dashboard and solar plots, except these plots have sliders.
+The history plots show the same data from the dashboard and solar plots, except these plots have sliders.
 The two sliders on bot plots allow for the user to change the date and the time window.
 The time window goes from -120 to 120 hours (&#177; 5 days).